Getting To Know The Difference Between CBD And THC

 A Closer Look at the Differences between Hemp and Marijuana

 Both hemp and marijuana contain cannabinoids, of which cannabidiol (CBD) is one, and tetrahydrocannabinol (more commonly known as THC) is another.
 THC is the ingredient in marijuana primarily responsible for causing the feeling of being stoned or high that many users experience.
 Hemp is, stated simply, a variety of cannabis that contains significantly lower levels of THC compared with the Marijuana plant.
 In contrast to the minimal amounts of THC found in hemp, marijuana plants contain 5% to 20% THC on average.
-This is a significant difference, because it means that those who use CBD, which is sourced from the hemp plant and not the marijuana plant, can take the supplement for its health benefits with the peace of mind in knowing that they will not experience any psychoactive effects that they might not want.
+This is a significant difference, because it means that those who use CBD, which is sourced from the hemp plant and not the marijuana plant, can take it with the peace of mind in knowing that they will not experience any psychoactive effects that they might not want.

 The Growing Process

 Hemp and marijuana are grown very differently and for very different purposes.
 Marijuana plants are ultimately grown to produce the flowering portion of the plant, which are the “buds” that are known to give people the feeling of being high when they use it.
 Marijuana plants can be grown both inside and outside for recreational or medical consumption.